 03 of 09

-Mulching is not my favorite chore, but I know it's worth the effort.
-Sometimes I speed things up by dumping the mulch into the bed, rather than spreading it carefully around.
-I don't want to bury my plants, so I cover them with old plastic containers, before I dump, and then lift them when I'm finished.
-I don't run the risk of burying them or getting the mulch too close to their crowns.
+Mulching is no one's favorite chore, but you know it's worth the effort.
+It helps to speed things up by dumping the mulch into the bed, rather than spreading it carefully around.
+But you don't want to bury your plants.
+You can protect them by covering each one with old plastic containers, before you dump, and then lift them when you are finished.
+This way you don't run the risk of burying them or getting the mulch too close to their crowns.

 04 of 09